 Physical education lends itself to a range of careers in sports and fitness as well as other industries that you may not have considered before.
 Some careers that you could consider doing with PE include:

 - Sports science

 - PE teacher

 - Professional sportsperson

 - Sports coach/consultant

 - Sports policy at local and national level

 - Diet and fitness instructor

 - Personal trainer

+Extra-curricular and Enrichment

 You will have the chance to take up some of the Sports covered in lessons and continue to play regularly in competitive sports and activities outside school through community links or sports clubs and NSPEA events.

+You must choose two of these subjects

 CORE CURRICULUM: Optional subjects

-Computer Science Ethics and Philosophy: Full Course Geography History Languages: French/Spanish Triple Science
+You must choose two of these subjects

 Computer Science

+Ethics and Philosophy:

+French

+Geography

+History

+Spanish

+Vocational Studies / Triple Science

+by invitation only

+Computer Science
-Exam board: OCR

-Head of subject: Mr P O'Connor
+Exam board: OCR Qualification: GCSE Head of subject: Mr P O'Connor

+COURSE CONTENT AND ASSESSMENT

 Computer science is an academic discipline with its own body of knowledge that can equip pupils to become independent learners, evaluators and designers of new technology.
 In studying computer science, you will gain skills, knowledge and a unique way of thinking about and solving problems: computational thinking.

 Assessment breakdown - 2 exams.

 - Paper 1 Computer Systems.
 50% of the final grade. - Paper 2 Computational thinking, algorithms and programming.
 50% of the final grade.
 You will be required to be working at a grade 6 in Maths in order to be able to take Computer Science.
 Why should I study Computer Science?

 You should study Computer Science to understand the digital world in a deeper way, just as physics equips pupils to better understand the physical world and a modern foreign language equips pupils to gain a richer understanding of other cultures.
 Computational thinking also enables students to understand the world more generally.
 You will learn how computers, smartphones and other digital devices work.
 You will understand how data is stored and shared between them.
 You will learn how computers work together in building networks like the internet, how teams of people build systems worth hundreds of millions of pounds, and how computers can be made to behave like people, among many other topics.
 Where will Computer Science take me?

 Computer science skills form the basis of careers in many dynamic and exciting sectors, such as technology, business, finance, health and the games industry.

-You need to be keen to learn and practise their programming skills at home.
+Extra-curricular and Enrichment You need to be keen to learn and practise your programming skills at home.
 The way to get better at writing code, and to become an excellent coder, is to research and practice writing code.

-Will this course allow me to become a games designer?
+FREQUENTLY ASKED QUESTIONS Will this course allow me to become a games designer?
 Computer Science is not about designing and developing games.
 It is much broader than this, although it will give you some of the understanding and skills a games developer needs.
 Is Computer Science difficult?
 Yes.
 Computer Science is a highly academic subject.
 The concepts are complicated, and coding is hard to learn.
 If you do this subject then you need to embrace hard work.

-Philosophy and Ethics

-Exam board: AQA Head of subject: Mrs A Crocker Qualification: GCSE and Certificate in Philosophy

-Section A: The study of religions: beliefs and teachings from Buddhism and Christianity.
+Philosophy and Ethics Exam board: AQA Qualification: GCSE Head of subject: Mrs A Crocker COURSE CONTENT AND ASSESSMENT Section A: The study of religions: beliefs and teachings from Buddhism and Christianity.
 50% of the course.
 Students will answer questions on Buddhism and Christianity.
 Written exam 1 hour 45 minutes.

-Section B: Thematic studies: Religious, philosophical and ethical studies:

-50% of the course.
+Section B: Thematic studies: Religious, philosophical and ethical studies: 50% of the course.
 Students will study issues surrounding four themes.
 These themes are relationships and families, religion and life, religion, peace and conflict and religion, crime and punishment.
 Written exam 1 hour 45 minutes.